Proof of financial ability (International Degree Admissions)

 You must prove access to funding through one of the following documents:

-Self-funding applicants: Please upload your recent official bank statement/transcript in your name showing possession of the required amount of money.
+Self-funded applicants: Please upload your recent official bank statement/transcript in your name showing possession of the required amount of money.

 - Sponsored applicants: If you are sponsored by another person, you must document